Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 # 5- File on HD X Memory

+Before we move on, let's remember one important detail:

-If the file is on HD, IaT points to the function names.
+- If the file is on disk, IaT (IMAGE_IMPORT_DESCRIPTOR->FirstThunk) points to the function names.
 But if it's loaded on memory, it points to the libraries addresses (names are substituted by addresses - linker)

-If loaded in memory: To obtain the names, we need to look at the ILT (Import Lookup Table).
+If loaded in memory: To obtain the names, we need to look at the ILT (Import Lookup Table: IMAGE_IMPORT_DESCRIPTOR->OriginalFirstThunk)

 # 6- How IAT Works

+- After understanding the basics of PE structure and IAT, let's research how IAT Detection works:

 For IaT detection in anti-cheat, since we are at runtime, we need to: